Department of Public Works

 M-F 7AM - 3:30PM

-Why is the City replacing Service Lines?
+Why is the City Replacing Service Lines?

-The State of Michigan adopted new rules requiring the City to remove and replace all lead water service lines (pipe runs from the water main to the meter inside the house) at public cost.
+The State of Michigan requires the city to remove and replace all lead service lines (pipe runs from the water main to the meter inside the house) at public cost.
+This work must be completed by 2041.

 Many homes built prior to 1960 had water service lines installed that were lead because it was easily accessible and was well suited for making pipes at the time.
 Additionally, lead can also be present inside the home in fixtures and faucets.